tylerfurgalack/light-spar/README.md

 `npm run knex migrate:latest`

-Or with yarn:

-`yarn knex migrate:latest`

 8. Seed the database:

 With npm:

 `npm run knex seed:run`

-Or with yarn:

-`yarn knex seed:run`

 9. Navigate back to the root directory: